GabeBai/rustassure/src/python/README.md

 The script will automatically filter all unneeded dependencies from the preprocessor expansion by automatically invoking `unused-typedef-extractor`.
 The code to do this is in `typedefFilter.py`.

 2. Then it will take each individual `.i` file and invoke the `gptTranslation.py` file.
-Currently, it uses GPT-3.5 (to prevent us from going bankrupt).
+Currently, it uses GPT-3.5 by default (to prevent us from going bankrupt).
+To use GPT-4 pass `--use-gpt4` to the `translationValidator.py`.

-To change it to use GPT-4, you should update the constants GPT_MODEL, CTX_WINDOW_LEN and MAX_COMPLETION_TOKENS constants in translationValidator.py

 3. This will (hopefully) use GPT to create a corresponding `.rs` file for each `.i` file.